-Rohu, Rui, Buffalo or Bengal Carp; whatever you call it, what's in a name?
+Rohu, Rui mach, Buffalo or Bengal Carp; whatever you call it, what's in name?
 It brings back a lot of childhood memories.
-Long, long back when my forefathers migrated from East Bengal, now Bangladesh , they left behind everything; their home, dreams in a word; their motherland.
-But one thing they brought with them; their love for fresh water fish and the expertise of cooking it in innumerable ways, from simplest to complex ones, at times as simple as using only chilli paste.
-I remember when I was as young as 6 or 8 years old, my grandfather used to come back from the market, take out the fish from the bag, and oh! how I enjoyed watching the fish jumping.
-Separating the fish from the bones at every meal was a thing of joy.
-Today when my son asks for boneless fish fillets, I feel I am facing identity crisis.
-I am too firm on having predominance of simple but authentic Bengali home cooked food at this home, my burger/pizza loving son likes it or not.
+Long back, when forefathers migrated from East Pakistan, now Bangladesh, they left behind everything, their home, dreams; their motherland.
+But one thing they brought with them; their food culture, love for fresh water fish, their expertise in cooking, from simplest to complex ones, at times as simple a fish curry using only chilli paste.
+I remember when I was as young as 6,7, 8 years old, our grandfather used to come back from market, take out fish from bag, and oh! how I enjoyed watching fish jumping.
+Separating fish from bones at every meal was a thing of joy.
+Today when our son asks for boneless fish fillets, I feel I am facing identity crisis.
+I am too firm about having predominance of simple but authentic Bengali home cooked food in this home, my burger / pizza loving son likes it or not.
+Before I start to bore you with history, origin of fish, it's importance in a Bengali household, I have to go ahead with recipe.
+Moreover, I research less, be it about Food History or about any subject!
+This recipe of Mustard Rohu requires little of spices, labour.
+You can really go with it while watching a movie.
+Let us do it together.

 INGREDIENTS :

-Rohu ( Buffalo Carp ) : 8 pieces (cut from a standard size....over 3 kg weighing fish )
+Rohu ( Buffalo Carp ) : 8 pieces (cut from a standard size....over 3 kg weighing fish)

-Black Mustard Seeds : 1 tbsp.
+Black Mustard Seeds : 1 tbsp

 Green Chillies : 4-5